arielccjr/Journal2025/README.txt

             : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
             : Ad Hominem: Attacking the person instead of the argument itself.
             : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise.
-        : Invalid syllogisms: A logical error occurs (e.g., fallacies, undistributed middle).
-Undistributed Middle Fallacy, Incorrect reasoning
-            : All dogs are animals.
+        : Invalid syllogisms: A logical error occurs (e.g., fallacies, undistributed middle), ei.
+"All dogs are animals.
 All cats are animals.
-Therefore, all dogs are cats.
+Therefore, all dogs are cats."
     ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
         : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
 It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)"